Foundations in Nursing 2

 Overview

-In this unit, students will use person-centred care, therapeutic intraprofessional and interprofessional communication, safety and quality principles, to further develop knowledge and foundational skills introduced in previous units to support individuals across the lifespan, paying attention to the older adult.
+In this unit, students will apply person-centred care, therapeutic intraprofessional and interprofessional communication, and safety and quality principles to further develop the knowledge and foundational skills introduced in previous units, supporting individuals across the lifespan, with a particular focus on older adults.
 Students will draw from knowledge gained in both anatomy and physiology units to undertake comprehensive and systematic health assessments, implement appropriate evidence-based interventions and evaluate outcomes, and document findings using digital health.
-Students will examine specific physiological, psychological and cultural aspects of an individual’s nursing care with attention to individuals from Aboriginal and Torres Strait Islander peoples, other cultures and people of diversity.
+Students will examine specific physiological, psychological and cultural aspects of an individual’s nursing care with attention to Aboriginal and Torres Strait Islander peoples, other cultures and people of diverse backgrounds.
 Early detection of deteriorating patient status and basic life support will be covered.
 The principles of pharmacodynamics and pharmacokinetics will be introduced as the foundation for pharmacotherapeutics and quality use of medicines.

 Please note: Students who have not successfully completed and submitted all mandatory documentation on VU WIL at least two weeks prior to the commencement of the block, will not be able to enrol or remain enrolled in HNB1205.